Thousands stopped from getting benefits not entitled to

 "My main concern is that this is something that should have happened quite a long time ago, because every New Zealander should only be able to have one IRD number.
 And that one IRD number should have been a key to ensuring that people are not necessarily earning more than they should or not being charged the right rate."

-Next story in National: Psych patients dying younger - research
+Next story in New Zealand: Psych patients dying younger - research

 Copyright © 2013, Radio New Zealand